Open Activities

 • How we are regulating Kronospan, Chirk

 Fersiwn Gymraeg ar gael yma.
-We fully understand the level of concern within the local community, and we want to reassure people that we take every incident reported to us seriously.
-We review all incidents related to Kronospan reported by local residents, requesting the operator to investigate and provide feedback on each report.
-We continue to ensure that the site complies with its environmental permit, which is in place to safeguard the environment and protect human...
+Natural Resources Wales (NRW) regularly receives reports from the local community about noise, dust and odour emissions from the Kronospan factory.
+We want to reassure people that we take every incident report seriously and are focusing our efforts on addressing the issues raised.
+We review all incidents related to Kronospan reported by local residents, requesting the operator to investigate and provide feedback to NRW on each one. ...
 More

 Closes 14 November 2025